AlmajedHS/Twitter/README.md

 - [ ] The current signed in user will be persisted across restarts
 - [ ] Each tweet should display the relative timestamp for each tweet "8m", "7h"
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [X ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [ ] Links in tweets are clickable.
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.